pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 portage for metadata generation if performance is important to you, especially on slower hardware.

-On the other hand, pkgcore performs relatively well due to leveraging a bash daemon while using subshells (forked processes) to generate metadata thus avoiding most of the unnecessary process overhead done by portage.
+In constrast, pkgcore performs relatively well due to leveraging a bash daemon that spawns subshells (forked processes) to generate metadata thus avoiding most of the unnecessary process overhead.
+This approach could be copied into portage to provide the same benefits, but that would require extensive rework of the bash functionality and IPC interface.

 Pkgcraft is the fastest by a significant margin while still doing the most verification work of the three; however, it has the advantage that none of the